 The Ghoulish Easter Competition stimulated six writers to join in and create a horror story with a difference.
-Thanks to writers Ann Fox, Holly Magill, Geoff Robinson, Carrie Rubin and Wendy Strohm for joining me over Easter 2012 (and a little bit beyond).
+Thanks to writers Ann Fox, Holly Magill, Carrie Rubin and Wendy Strohm for joining me over Easter 2012 (and a little bit beyond).
 All that was needed was an opening paragraph and the story took on a life of its own thanks to these talented writers.
 It was such good fun, compelling reading when the next part of the story came through!
 We plan to publish it in an ebook anthology and would love to know what you think of it :)

 When the Time is Right

 It was nearly midnight, Maggie looked through the window.
 Fear held her silent, her throat constricted, she felt herself screaming inside, agape at the evil, snarling, rictus-drawn face that hissed ‘I am coming for you when the time is right’.
 She looked at her phone, just 23:31.
 What did that mean, ‘when the time is right’?

 She wasn’t about to find out.
 Shoving clothes and toiletries into her gym bag, Maggie hightailed it out of her bedroom.
 Shoes.
 Where are my shoes?
 Her Uggs would have to do.
 Jamming pyjama-clad legs into the brown fur, she lunged for her purse and foraged for keys.
 To hell with her shrink; she knew that face was real.
 She’d seen it enough to know that.
 But what did it mean?